Time

 6. If applicable, mark any nonpublic information

 4. The briefing should remain protected based on the relevant safeguarding requirements.
-The reviewer sends the briefing to the following individuals:some text
+The reviewer sends the briefing to the following individuals:

 1. Marketing department head